vthorsteinsson/Skrafl/README.md

 160 seconds on a medium-powered Windows desktop PC.
 The resulting graph structure is stored in a 3,466 KB file and takes under 4 seconds to load into memory.

-For English, it converts the 178,691 words of the Scrabble Tournament World List v6 (TWL06) into a graph of 29,691 nodes in under 10 seconds.
+For English, it converts the 178,691 words of the Scrabble(tm) Tournament World List v6 (TWL06) into a graph of 29,691 nodes in under 10 seconds.
 The resulting .dawg.text file is 772 KB.

-Generation of all permutations of a 7-letter Scrabble rack, as well as combinations of the rack with one additional letter, typically takes 30-70 milliseconds.
+Generation of all permutations of a 7-letter Scrabble(tm) rack, as well as combinations of the rack with one additional letter, typically takes 30-70 milliseconds.

+*Scrabble(tm) is a registered trademark.
+This software or its author are in no way affiliated with or endorsed by the owners or licensees of the Scrabble trademark.*

 ### Íslenskt yfirlit